joseangel-sc/tdd_workshop/README.md

 Until we cover all the business requirements, so far these are:

-A chair needs to have:
+A chair needs to have: n

 - A material
 - At least 3 legs (or it could not stand)